Willow Cuttings

 How to order willow cuttings:

 The best way to propagate willow is from dormant hardwood cuttings; so I have to limit the sales to the winter months.
-I start taking orders in January.
+I start taking orders in December.
 To order send an e-mail to steve@dunbargardens.com with the name of the varieties and the quantity of each you would like to order.
+Minimum order is 100 total cuttings.
+Please include your mailing address so that I can determine applicable sales tax or shipping.
+We use PayPal invoices for sales that allow you to pay securely online however you choose, but we are happy to accept checks.
 Orders picked up at the farm can pay by cash (with discount), check or credit card when the order is picked up.
 No telephone orders please.

 Can’t decide?

-• Basketmaker’s package: One bundle each of Dicky Meadows, Green Dicks, Dark Dicks, Goldstones, Jagiellonka, Purpurea x daphnoides, Whissender, Americana, Harrison’s B, Jaune de Falaise.
+• Basketmaker’s package: One bundle each of Dicky Meadows, Bleu, Dark Dicks, Goldstones, Jagiellonka, Purpurea x daphnoides, Whissender, Americana, Harrison’s B, Jaune de Falaise. $200 for 100 cuttings.

 willow cuttings packageOur production of willows for Katherine’s baskets allows us to select good sized cuttings to insure successful rooting in your garden.
-Our cuttings are about 11 inches in length and fairly straight.
+Our cuttings are about 11 inches in length.

 We do not sell dried willow rods for basketmaking or weaving.